Sport & Exercise Nutrition BSc (Hons)

 Public health nutrition

-Food choice, behaviour modification and nutrition education
+Food choice, behaviour modification, and nutrition education

-Physical activity, exercise & health
+Physical activity, exercise, and health

 Research dissertation